TravisWheelerLab/DIPLOMAT/docs/source/advanced_usage.rst

 plugins.
 DIPLOMAT has two kinds of plugins:

  - Predictors: Plugins that take in model outputs and predict poses, or animal locations from them.
 Some of these also have additional side effects such as plotting or frame export.
  - Frontends: These are plugins that grab frames from another tracking software and pipe them into the predictor the user has selected.
-Currently, there is only one for `DeepLabCut <https://github.com/DeepLabCut/DeepLabCut>`_.
+   Currently, there is two for `DeepLabCut <https://github.com/DeepLabCut/DeepLabCut>`_ and `SLEAP <https://sleap.ai/>`_.

 To get information about predictors, one can use the commands of diplomat predictors: